 INTRODUCTION

-Livestock is a momentous part of agro-based countries which plays socio-economic roles in rural livelihoods.
-These socio-economic parts are expanding in significance as the division develops since of expanding human population, salaries and urbanization rates.
+Livestock is a significant part of agro-based countries, playing socio-economic roles in rural livelihoods.
+These socio-economic factors are expanding in significance as the division develops due to an increasing human population, rising salaries, and urbanization rates.
 Bangladesh has a tropical monsoon climate which creates a huge scope for livestock development.
-There are 3931.37 lakh livestock population in Bangladesh (DLS 2017-2018).
-About 1.53% of national GDP (Bangladesh Economic Review 2019) is covered by the livestock sector in Bangladesh.
-In spite of the cattle population in Bangladesh is considerably high (240.86 lack, DLS 2017-2018), the milk and calf production is not satisfactory.
-It is necessary to improve the reproductive efficiency of cows for achieving the maximum return from dairy farm (Kapse et al., 2017).
-Unhealthy reproductive system can interrupt the animal production (Maruf et al., 2012).
-The low conception rate, lack of appropriate breeding policy, nutrition, reproductive diseases compromises the productivity (Gröhn et al., 2000).
+There is a livestock population of 3,931.37 lakh in Bangladesh (DLS 2017-2018).
+Approximately 1.53% of the national GDP (Bangladesh Economic Review, 2019) is accounted for by the livestock sector in Bangladesh.
+Despite the cattle population in Bangladesh being considerably high (240.86 lakh, DLS 2017-2018), milk and calf production are not satisfactory.
+It is necessary to improve the reproductive efficiency of cows to achieve the maximum return from a dairy farm (Kapse et al., 2017).
+An unhealthy reproductive system can interrupt animal production (Maruf et al., 2012).
+The low conception rate, lack of appropriate breeding policies, inadequate nutrition, and reproductive diseases compromise productivity (Gröhn et al., 2000).
 The repeat breeding syndrome is the major cause of low conception rate in zebu cows.
-A repeat breeder is generally defined as any cow that has normal estrus cycle, is free from any palpable abnormalities, shows no abnormal vaginal discharges and has not conceived after three or more successive services (Asaduzzaman et al., 2016).
+A repeat breeder is generally defined as any cow that has a normal estrus cycle, is free from any palpable abnormalities, shows no abnormal vaginal discharges and has not conceived after three or more successive services (Asaduzzaman et al., 2016).
 It is still a

-considerable issue in cattle breeding driving to financial misfortune and lower benefit for dairy maker, because it infers more inseminations, increases calving intervals, culling rates and producer cost (Temesgen et al., 2022).
-The culling rate of repeat breeder dairy cattle can be diminished by improving their conception rate through careful handling of genitalia during insemination, diagnosis and management of uterine infections, use of hormones to improve fertilization rate and lower embryonic mortality (Singh, 2017).
-Some researchers agreed that use of the hormonal protocols is one of the best treatments for repeat breeding cows (López- Gatius et al., 2020).
-Repeat breeding cows with delayed ovulation can recovered by GnRH treatment (Asaduzzaman et al., 2016).
+considerable issue in cattle breeding, leading to financial misfortune and lower benefit for dairy farmers, because it requires more inseminations, increases calving intervals, culling rates and producer cost (Temesgen et al., 2022).
+The culling rate of repeat breeder dairy cattle can be reduced by improving their conception rate through careful handling of genitalia during insemination, diagnosis and management of uterine infections, and the use of hormones to enhance fertilization rates and lower embryonic mortality (Singh, 2017).
+Some researchers agree that the use of hormonal protocols is one of the best treatments for repeat-breeding cows (López-Gatius et al., 2020).
+Repeat-breeding cows with delayed ovulation can be recovered by GnRH treatment (Asaduzzaman et al., 2016).
 AI using double doses of semen or single AI with GnRH administration showed better responses to increase the pregnancy rate in repeat breeder cows (Asaduzzaman et al., 2016).
-The combine use of GnRH and PGF2α improved the pregnancy rate of repeat breeding crossbred cows (Jayaganthan et al., 2016; Sahoo et al., 2014).
-In Bangladesh, there are several dairy farms facing the problem of repeat breeding and conception failure leading to economic losses.
-It is necessary to increase the conception rate in a dairy farm by early detection of causes to reduce the inter-calving interval in repeat breeding cows (Fogwell et al., 1986).
+The combined use of GnRH and PGF2α improved the pregnancy rate of repeat breeding crossbred cows (Jayaganthan et al., 2016; Sahoo et al., 2014).
+In Bangladesh, several dairy farms are facing the problem of repeat breeding and conception failure, resulting in economic losses.
+It is necessary to increase the conception rate in dairy farms by early detection of causes to reduce the intercalving interval in repeat-breeding cows (Fogwell et al., 1986).
 Therefore, the research was conducted to detect the causes of repeat breeding syndrome of dairy cows in a farm, to

-observe the responses of three hormonal protocols for management of repeat breeding syndrome and to estimate the conception rate in hormonally treated cows after inseminated naturally and artificially.
+observe the responses of three hormonal protocols for management of repeat breeding syndrome and to estimate the conception rate in hormonally treated cows after insemination naturally and artificially.

 MATERIALS AND METHODS